Ted Healy: Ted Healy and his Southern Gentlemen

 Healy hired replacement stooges—Eddie Moran (soon replaced by Richard "Dick" Hakins), Jack Wolf (father of sportscaster Warner Wolf), and Paul "Mousie" Garner—in early 1931.
 This group appeared with Healy in two Broadway plays, The Gang's All Here and Billy Rose's Crazy Quilt.

 Moe, Larry, and Shemp rejoined Healy's act in late July 1932, but Shemp left on August 19 to pursue a solo career and was replaced by his younger brother, Curly Howard.
-The switch from Shemp to Curly happened very quickly, and on August 27, 1932, only eight days after Shemp departed, "Ted Healy with Howard, Fine & Howard" premiered Curly at the RKO Palace in Cleveland, Ohio.
+The switch from Shemp to Curly happened very quickly, and on August 27, 1932, only eight days after Shemp departed, "Ted Healy with Howard, Fine and Howard" premiered Curly at the RKO Palace in Cleveland, Ohio.
 The new lineup's personal appearances headlined many of the prime nightclubs and movie palaces nationally for the next several months.
 In late spring 1933, Ted was contracted by MGM, and the act once more headed to Hollywood, this time to stay.
-Over the next year, Ted's comedy team appeared in several MGM shorts and even supported stars like Clark Gable and Joan Crawford in theatrical films like Dancing Lady, a blockbuster which featured Healy in an important supporting role as well as Fred Astaire.
+Over the next year, Ted's comedy team appeared in several MGM shorts and even supported stars such as Clark Gable and Joan Crawford in theatrical films, including Dancing Lady, a blockbuster that featured Healy in an important supporting role, as well as Fred Astaire.
 On his own, Healy was given major roles in MGM features such as Bombshell with Jean Harlow and Operator 13 with Marion Davies and Gary Cooper.
-In March 1934, Fine and the Howards permanently and more or less amicably parted professional ways with Ted Healy and began working at Columbia Studios as "The Three Stooges."
+In March 1934, Fine and the Howards permanently and more-or-less amicably parted professional ways with Ted Healy and began working at Columbia Studios as the Three Stooges.

 After the Stooges

 Healy appeared in a succession of films for MGM from 1934 to 1937 and was also loaned to 20th Century-Fox and Warner Bros. for films by those companies, playing both dramatic and comedic roles.
 One of his films, Mad Holiday (1936), featured stooge Dick Hakins as his sidekick.
 In San Francisco (1936), a new lineup of "stooges" consisting of Jimmy Brewster, Red Pearson, and Sammy Glasser (Sammy Wolfe) filmed a scene with Healy, but it was omitted from the final release; a few production stills of them survive.
-Also, in the Technicolor short subject La Fiesta de Santa Barbara (1935), Jimmy Brewster briefly appears to 'stooge' with Healy.
+Also, in the Technicolor short subject La Fiesta de Santa Barbara (1935), Jimmy Brewster briefly appears to "stooge" with Healy.
 During this period, Healy took to wearing a toupée in public.
 His last film, Hollywood Hotel (1937), was released a few days after he died.